 Is a melon by any other name still a melon?
 Yes!
 What many of us call cantaloupes are really muskmelons.
 True cantaloupes have a smooth, hard shell, and are most commonly grown in the Mediterranean region.
 Muskmelons' rind can be described as having a raised, net-like texture, like what you see at the grocery store being sold as cantaloupes.
 Honeydew melons are different from muskmelons in that the skin is smooth, the flesh is green, and they have a distinctively different flavor and are often sweeter.
+If you were wondering how to grow melons from seed, you've come to the right place!

 When to Sow Outside: RECOMMENDED.
 1 to 2 weeks after your average last frost date, and when soil temperature is 70°–90°F, typically in mounds or they can also be grown on a trellis.